mnachury/fault-in-our-stars/README.md

 # Fault in our stars
 ## Technical challenge

-Hello and welcome to my submit ion for the technical challenge.
+Hello and welcome to my submission for the technical challenge.
 To get started, clone the repository and open it in unity.
 The tool is accessible via Window -> Star Creator
 Doc is [here](Assets/Tools/Star%20Creator/Doc.md)